chooban/react-ace/README.md

 ### Prerequisites

-You'll need yarn and npm on your $PATH.
+You'll need yarn or npm on your $PATH.

 #### Secrets